Measles – Diagnostic – PCR

 Testing Indications

-If you suspect a case of Measles, contact the Public Health Ontario laboratory or your local public health unit prior to collecting specimens.
+For suspected cases of Measles - contact the PHO’s Laboratory or your local public health unit (PHU) prior to collecting specimens.

 Specimen Collection and Handling